-When it comes to glass tables, for both indoors and outdoors in Victoria, Australia, using a tempered glass table top is vital to being able to enjoy your table in the long-term, worry-free.
+When it comes to glass tables, both indoors and outdoors in Victoria, Australia, using tempered glass table top is vital to being able to enjoy your table in the long-term, worry-free.

 Some people try to reduce costs by opting for a standard piece of glass to use as a table surface.
-After all, you plan to use your table carefully, and so it doesn’t necessarily need the same ultra-strong glass that’s used for shop windows, vehicle windshields and mobile phone screens.
+After all, you plan to use your table carefully, so it doesn’t necessarily need the same ultra-strong glass that’s used for shop windows, vehicle windshields, and mobile phone screens.

 Or does it?

-When you consider how problematic – and expensive – a broken glass table top could become, you’ll realise why using tempered glass is so important.
+When you consider how problematic – and expensive – a broken glass table top could become, you’ll realize why using tempered glass table top is so important.
 It’s not just a case of taking extra precautions.

 When you use glass as a design or architectural feature, you want it to last for years, even decades, without cracking.
 And, you don’t want to have to worry about the safety of you or your loved ones.

 What Is Tempered Glass?

 Tempered glass is basically glass that toughens.
 It’s about four times stronger than regular, or annealed glass.
 To make tempered glass, controlled heating and cooling treatments use during the production process to give the glass greater resilience.

 The glass is first heated to an extreme temperature.
 Next, it put through a high-pressure cooling process, which cools the outer surfaces faster than the centre of the glass.
 As a result, the inside retains tension whilst the outer layer is in a state of eternal compression.

 Chemical treatments can also be used to temper the glass, although thermal conditioning is more widely used because it is a less expensive process while still being effective.